mtlynch/slide-decks/content/nerds-2023/_index.md

 ## Award all ties to your reviewer

-* **Reviewer** has better perspective reading the code fresh.
+* **Reviewer** has better perspective reading the code fresh
-* If both participants have equal evidence, defer to reviewer.
+* If both participants have equal evidence, defer to reviewer

+---

+## Communicate your responses explicitly

+1. Author sends changelist
+1. Reviewer gives notes
+1. Author makes changes

+What happens next?

 ---